The entire archipelago is a garden in one and a kaleidoscope of colour with horticulture, husbandry and natural flora happily living side-by-side.

 The relationship between the people of Scilly and gardens on the islands is perhaps most obvious in the community-led and most peaceful of spots - Carreg Dhu garden (pronounced ‘crick dhu’ locally, and meaning Black Rocks in Kernewek, the ancient Cornish language).

-Spearheaded by June Lethbridge and her husband, Richard, this disused quarry was turned into a beautiful, sheltered garden by, and for, Scillonians.
+Spearheaded by June Lethbridge and husband, Richard, this disused quarry was turned into a beautiful, sheltered garden by, and for, Scillonians.
 Carreg Dhu was created in 1986 with donations from birdwatchers, plants and shrubs sent from the Abbey Garden, and a grant from the Council of the Isles of Scilly.
-It has been a labour of love for June and friends – tending to the agapanthus, belladonna lilies, echiums, fuchsias, camellias, daffodils and geraniums etc. over the years.
+It was a labour of love for June and friends – tending to the agapanthus, belladonna lilies, echiums, fuchsias, camellias, daffodils and geraniums etc. over the years.

-Carreg Dhu has become a place “that is loved by the community, cared for by the community and is allowed to thrive by the community,” she says.
+Carreg Dhu has become a place “that is loved by the community, cared for by the community and is allowed to thrive by the community,” she said.
 Anyone is welcome to help to maintain the garden and thanks to the green-fingered volunteers who do pitch in, it has become not only a place of immense relaxation on St. Mary’s, but also a space that the whole community can use and enjoy.

 While Carreg Dhu is small and understated, it is Tresco Abbey Garden that is undoubtedly the largest gem in Scilly’s crown.
 Horticultural enthusiasts from around the world arrive to walk the cultivated terraces and marvel at the impressive collection of sub-tropical plants that bask in the warmer climate of the archipelago.

-But for all the wonderful experiences found in curated gardens across Scilly, perhaps the most breath-taking ‘garden’ is to be found in the islands’ wild spaces, natural spaces – a living garden of wild flowers across the rugged cliffs and heathlands.
+But for all the wonderful experiences found in curated gardens across Scilly, perhaps the most breath-taking ‘garden’ is to be found in the islands’ wild spaces, natural spaces – a living garden of wildflowers across the rugged cliffs and heathlands.

 The landscape on Scilly today is the product of thousands of years of small-scale farming and agriculture – a way of life that can be traced back to Bronze Age civilisations.
 More recently, bigger and more exotic plants have escaped from cultivated gardens, and thrived and multiplied - often overshadowing the smaller, rare indigenous species that are inherent to the Scilly landscape.